Dealing With Postpartum Back Pain: Tips For New Moms!

 Massage therapy

 This complementary therapy is known for its ability to relieve tension and reduce pain in muscles and joints.
 Postpartum massage can target areas prone to soreness, such as the arms, shoulders, and back.
-It is also a great way to promote relaxation and alleviate stress during this challenging time.
+Massage therapy is also a great way to promote relaxation and alleviate stress during this challenging time.

 Yoga and mind-body practices